This online donation link has the ability to process donations from credit/debit cards, checking, and savings accounts as well.

 Adoration and Reconciliation after Mass 1st and 3rd Thursday of the month

 Church is open often throughout the week for personal prayer.
-If you find it locked during office hours, our secretary, Dawn, can open it for you.
-If you would like it opened for prayer other times, please contact Steph Hansen at 920-277-8844.
 We encourage everyone to come into Jesus' presence for personal prayer as often as possible.

 Meeting JESUS in the Eucharist